 A small number of outstanding trail experiences that have the pulling power to persuade a visitor to come to the Break O'Day and generate the greatest economic and local benefit.

-E.g. Bay of Fires and Blue Tier Mountain Bike Trails; privately operated Bay of Fires Lodge and wukalina walks.
+E.g. Bay of Fires Mountain Bike Trail; Bay of Fires Lodge Trail,